 Invisibobble products are actually sold online and in stores by more retailers than you might expect.
 So far, I've bought all mine from Beauty Boutique at Shoppers Drug Mart (anything to score those extra PC Optimum points!), but they're also at Sephora and stores like London Drugs, Amazon and Well.ca.
 I occasionally see them online at Walmart, too, but I haven't spotted them in stores yet.

 A pack of three Invisibobble hair rings usually sells for about $10.
 That might seem steep for hair ties, but remember that these things rarely break – so you don't need to worry about them snapping on you too often.
-Still, if you're looking for an Invisibobble dupe in Canada, I recently found this five-pack of Joe Fresh Hair Coil Elastics.
+Still, if you're looking for an Invisibobble dupe, I recently found this five-pack of Joe Fresh Hair Coil Elastics.
 They're obviously intended for little girls, but they're only $8.

 Are they really worth it?
 My Invisibobble review